Get Started

 If you're deploying an existing app, ensure you have a Dockerfile in your project that builds and runs your Spring Boot application.

-Install the LaunchFlow Python SDK and CLI using pip.
+Install the LaunchFlow Python SDK and CLI using pip

-pip install launchflow[aws]
+1pip install launchflow[aws]

 Initialize LaunchFlow in your project

-lf init --backend=local
+1lf init --backend=local

-• Name your project
+- Name your project

-• Select Yes for creating an example infra.py
+for creating an exampleinfra.py

-• Select AWS for your cloud provider
+for your cloud provider - Select

-• Select ECS Fargate for your service
+for your service

-Once finished you will get an infra.py that looks like:
+Once finished you will get an infra.py

-import launchflow as lf
+1import launchflow as lf

 2

-# ECSFargateService Docs: https://docs.launchflow.com/reference/aws-services/ecs-fargate
+3# ECSFargateService Docs: https://docs.launchflow.com/reference/aws-services/ecs-fargate

-api = lf.aws.ECSFargateService(
+4api = lf.aws.ECSFargateService(

-5
+5 "my-ecs-api",

-dockerfile="Dockerfile", # Path to your Dockerfile
+6 dockerfile="Dockerfile", # Path to your Dockerfile

 ECSFargateService will build your Dockerfile and deploy to ECS Fargate.
-You can provide additional fields to ECSFargateService to configure things like machine type, num instances, or even a custom domain.
+You can provide additional fields to ECSFargateService

 2. Deploy your Service